intel/inference-engine-node/README.md

 ### Prerequisites

-Dwonload [OpenVINO](https://software.intel.com/en-us/openvino-toolkit/choose-download/) and install into default path.
+Download [OpenVINO](https://software.intel.com/en-us/openvino-toolkit/choose-download/) and install into the default path.

 **Note:** Windows and Linux are supproted currently.